projectsesame/sesame/design/envoy-shutdown.md

 ## Background

-The Envoy process, the data path component of Contour, at times needs to be re-deployed.
+The Envoy process, the data path component of Sesame, at times needs to be re-deployed.
 This could be due to an upgrade, a change in configuration, or a node-failure forcing a redeployment.

-Contour currently implements a `preStop` hook in the container which signals to Envoy to begin draining connections.
+Sesame currently implements a `preStop` hook in the container which signals to Envoy to begin draining connections.
 Once Envoy begins draining, the readiness probe on the pod triggers to fail, which in turn causes that instance of Envoy to stop accepting new connections.

 The main problem is that the `preStop` hook (which sends the `/healthcheck/fail` request) does not wait until Envoy has drained all connections, so when the container is restarted, users can receive errors.

-This design looks to add a new component to Contour which will allow for a way to understand if open connections exist in Envoy before sending a `SIGTERM`.
+This design looks to add a new component to Sesame which will allow for a way to understand if open connections exist in Envoy before sending a `SIGTERM`.

 ## High-Level Design

-Implement a new sub-command to Contour named `envoy shutdown-manager` which will handle sending the healthcheck fail request to Envoy and then begin polling the http/https listeners for active connections from the `/stats` endpoint available on `localhost:9001`.
+Implement a new sub-command to Sesame named `envoy shutdown-manager` which will handle sending the healthcheck fail request to Envoy and then begin polling the http/https listeners for active connections from the `/stats` endpoint available on `localhost:9001`.